 You put biodegradable pods directly into the garbage.
 They can’t be composted.

 I don’t see many coffee pod companies in the United States making biodegradable claims because it’s not that exciting to say, “put this in your normal trash.”
-If you think you’re looking for biodegradable coffee pods, you should probably look for compostable pods instead.
+If you think you’re looking for biodegradable coffee pods, you should probably look for fully compostable pods instead because they will break down more quickly.

 What Does Recyclable Mean?

 In the case of coffee pods, recyclable means that you can put them in your home recycling bin that’s picked up by the city.
-You do have to empty the coffee grounds from the pods before recycling them so a lot of people just trash them.
+You do have to dispose of the coffee grounds before you recycle coffee pods, so a lot of people just trash them.

 I do not include special recycling programs that are only available in select areas as recyclable.